 The 2019 balance sheet has been published to the website.
 Please click here to download the document.

 Continued harvesting of trees in 2019 and early 2020 has been completed.
 No new projects at this time as we work through pond issues.

 Please be careful to remove any grass clippings that wind up on the street.
 The storm drains in our neighborhood are directly connected to the ponds.
 The grass clippings serve as nutrients for algae.
 Cleaning up grass clippings will increase the success of our treatment program and will save us from added expenses.

 Common area mowing has been a little sketchy as new employees are ‘learning on the job’.
 Board is working through issues as they arise.

 The annual garage sale has been postponed.
 We are looking at options to reschedule during late summer / fall.
 Details will be posted to the website when available.

 Waste Management has offered a discount to Wellington Residents.
-To learn more, click here.
+(As of 2021, this is no longer available)